 Everyone has a resume, but not everyone can write a cover letter.
 It’s the difference between mediocre candidates who can “do a job” and the right candidate who can rise to a challenge.
-That’s why it’s so important to write a kick-ass cover letter for every job application you submit.
+Simply put, writing kick-ass cover letters are part and parcel of how to get a job.

 Underneath the process are the three basic elements of persuasive writing: